Teresa Monkkonen

 Publications

-1. Harvey SB, Zhang Y, Wilson-Grady J, Monkkonen T, Nelsestuen GL, Kasthuri RS, Verneris MR, Lund TC, Ely EW, Bernard GR, Zeisler H, Homoncik M, Jilma B, Swan T, Kellogg TA (2008) O-Glycoside Biomarker of Apolipoprotein C3: Responsiveness to Obesity, Bariatric Surgery, and Therapy with Metformin, to Chronic or Severe Liver Disease and to Mortality in Severe Sepsis and Graft vs Host Disease.
+6. Harvey SB, Zhang Y, Wilson-Grady J, Monkkonen T, Nelsestuen GL, Kasthuri RS, Verneris MR, Lund TC, Ely EW, Bernard GR, Zeisler H, Homoncik M, Jilma B, Swan T, Kellogg TA (2008) O-Glycoside Biomarker of Apolipoprotein C3: Responsiveness to Obesity, Bariatric Surgery, and Therapy with Metformin, to Chronic or Severe Liver Disease and to Mortality in Severe Sepsis and Graft vs Host Disease.
 J Proteome Res 8 (2):603–612.
+Link PMID: 19055479

 Dept. of Biochemistry, University of Minnesota, St. Paul, MN

-I applied proteomics techniques (MALDI-TOF) to assay plasma and urine proteomes of patients with different metabolic diseases.
+I applied proteomic techniques (MALDI-TOF) to interrogate changes to plasma and urine proteomes of patients with different metabolic diseases.

 Dept. of Biochemistry and Cell Biology, Rice University, Houston TX

-I did a senior honors thesis studying C. elegans SNARE proteins and vesicle fusion using reconstituted liposomes.
+I completed a senior honors thesis studying C. elegans SNARE proteins and vesicle fusion using reconstituted liposomes.